-4.4 Slalom
+4.4 SLALOM

 - 4.4.1 Lost Equipment.
 In slalom competition, a competitor is allowed to recover any lost equipment during the competition, including re-attaching lost skis, without being disqualified, as long as there is no outside assistance. - 4.4.2 Disqualification.
-A violation(s) may result in disqualification of an Alpine contestant if he or she does not comply with USSA standards and/or FIS rules.
-In addition, an Alpine contestant may be disqualified if he or she: - 4.4.2.1 Fails to compete with an official team uniform (see Rule 1.5); - 4.4.2.2 Violates the tobacco rule (see Rule 1.3); or - 4.4.2.3 Receives assistance in recovering lost equipment (see Rule 1.5.8.4).

-4.4.3 After Clear Disqualification.
+A violation(s) may result in disqualification of an Alpine contestant if they do not comply with USSS standards and/or FIS rules.
+In addition, an Alpine contestant may be disqualified if they: - 4.4.2.1 Fail to compete with an official team uniform (see Rule 1.6); - 4.4.2.2 Violate the tobacco rule (see Rule 1.4); or - 4.4.2.3 Receive assistance in recovering lost equipment (see Rule 4.4.1). - 4.4.3 After Clear Disqualification.
 A racer who clearly is disqualified for missing a gate may not continue through further gates nor start in the second run.

 A racer who blatantly disqualifies himself or herself and continues on the course may be declared ineligible for the next collegiate race start by the competition jury, regardless of discipline.
 This restriction shall carry over to the next collegiate season.
 The decision of a jury may be appealed to the NCAA Skiing Committee during the NCAA championships or to an appeals committee from the respective region during the regular season.